Kneževo, Bosnia and Herzegovina: Geography

-Kneževo is located between the rivers Ugar, Vrbas and Vrbanja and surrounded by the mountain chains of Čemernica, Ranča in the west, Vlašić in the south and Ježica in the north-east.
-The municipality has an official altitude of 864 m, but really ranges from 600 to 1493 m.
+Kneževo is located between the rivers Ugar, Vrbas and Vrbanja and surrounded by the mountain chains of Čemernica and Ranča to the west, Vlašić to the south and Ježica to the northeast.
+The municipality has an official altitude of 864 m, but in reality it ranges from 600 to 1493 m.
 Kneževo is 50 km southeast of Banja Luka by the M56 motorway.

-Neighbouring municipalities are Čelinac (extreme north), Kotor Varoš (east), Travnik, Dobretići, Jajce (south), Mrkonjić Grad and the city of Banja Luka (west).
+Neighbouring municipalities are Čelinac (far north), Kotor Varoš (east), Travnik, Dobretići, Jajce (south), Mrkonjić Grad (west) and the city of Banja Luka (northwest).
 The southern border is defined by the border of the Republika Srpska with the Federation of Bosnia and Herzegovina, the country's other entity.
-The mountainous region in the south is forested and impracticable; its limestone mountains reach a height of 1493 m.
+The mountainous region in the south is forested and inpenetrable; its limestone mountains reach a height of 1493 m.

 Settlements

 Aside from the town of Kneževo, the municipality includes the following settlements: